gohugoio/hugo/content/en/hugo-pipes/js.md

 {{ $externals := slice "react" "react-dom" }}
 ```

+> Marking a package as external doesn't imply that the library can be loaded from a CDN.
+It simply tells Hugo not to expand/include the package in the JS file.

 defines [map]
 : Allow to define a set of string replacement to be performed when building.
 Should be a map where each key is to be replaced by its value.